 Rathmell, Edward Smith and Polly Wilkins, who are

-The standard editorial disclaimers apply to views of guest
+standard editorial disclaimers apply to views of guest writers.

 In a landmark privacy decision with implications for HNW individuals, the UK Supreme Court confirmed this week that the starting point for individuals who are under criminal investigation but who have not been charged is that they have a reasonable expectation of privacy in the fact and details of that investigation.
 HNW individuals sensitive to press intrusion into their complex business and personal affairs should pay close attention to this decision, as it sheds light on the increasingly common phenomenon of having to simultaneously defend oneself against criminal allegations (particularly in the area of white collar investigations) while vigorously navigating threats to their reputation in the public domain.